-Weiss Schnee is an "heiress, actually" but still fits this tropenote being a crown-wearing Winter Royal Lady whose family is very wealthy and politically powerful.
+RWBY's Weiss Schnee is an "heiress, actually" but still fits this tropenote being a crown-wearing Winter Royal Lady whose family is very wealthy and politically powerful.
 In her trailer she takes down a hulking armored knight with nothing but her Semblance and an Aura-channeling fencing blade.
-In the series itself, Weiss's martial skill is said to be matched only by her poor attitude...and she has a very poor attitude.
+In the series itself, Weiss's martial skill is said to be matched only by her poor attitude... and she has a very poor attitude.

 In Aladdin: The Series, Jasmine elevates to this standard to the point where she actually participates in a few battles.
 Most notably, she opens a can of whoop-ass on Mozenrath after he kidnaps Aladdin.
 Even within the movies, King of Thieves has Jasmine fighting against said thieves fairly well more than once.